-Charges for textbooks, uniforms and equipment are separate from tuition.
-The institution does not charge for books, uniforms and equipment until the student purchases and receives the items.
-Incidental supplies, such as paper and pencils, massage lotions or creams and sheets are to be furnished by the students.
+Charges for textbooks and equipment are separate from tuition.
+The institution does not charge for books and equipment until the student purchases and receives the items.
+Incidental supplies, such as paper and pencils, are to be furnished by students.

 Voluntary Prepayment Plan